-Just as only "agencies" are subject to FOIA's disclosure requirements, only "agency records" need be disclosed under the act.
-FOIA, however, does not define "agency records."
-Without a statutory definition, the Supreme Court, in Department of Justice (DOJ) v.
+Just as only "agencies" are subject to FOIA's disclosure requirements, only "agency records" are subject to FOIA.
+FOIA defines "records" to include "any information" in "any format, including an electronic format."
+Although FOIA does not define "agency records," the Supreme Court, in United States Department of Justice (DOJ) v.
 Tax Analysts, held that materials qualify as agency records if an agency (1) created or obtained the materials and (2) was "in control of the requested materials at the time the FOIA request [was] made."
-An agency comes in control of materials if, per Tax Analysts, "the materials have come into the agency's possession in the legitimate conduct of its official duties."
+An agency comes in control of materials if "the materials have come into the agency's possession in the legitimate conduct of its official duties."

-As the two-part test makes clear, a record may be subject to disclosure even when an agency did not create the record, as long as the agency obtained and controlled the record when it was
+As the two-part test makes clear, a record may be subject to disclosure even when an agency did not create the record, as long as the agency obtained and controlled the record when it was requested.
+To determine whether an agency exercises "control" of a record, the U.S. Court of Appeals for the District of Columbia Circuit (D.C.
+Circuit) developed the "Burka test," which considers